Kick101/vaults/Blue Teaming/SC 200/01_XDR/01_Intro_to_XDR/05_Advanced_Hunting.md

+Advanced hunting is a query-based threat-hunting tool that lets you explore up to 30 days of raw data.
+You can proactively inspect events in your network to locate threat indicators and entities.
+The flexible access to data enables unconstrained hunting for both known and potential threats.

 ## 🔍 Types of Data in Advanced Hunting

 | **Data Type**             | **Description**                                             | **Update Frequency**                                                | **Example Tables**                    |